Get Started

 Because registered nurses oversee LVNs and perform more in-depth job duties, such as patient assessments and diagnostic tests, their salary is usually higher.
 However, both positions are vital to ongoing public health needs and play integral roles in patient care.

-It’s not uncommon for those entering the field to start with practical nursing to determine whether it’s a good fit, then advance to other roles like registered nursing.
-For those who plan to become RNs, an LVN nursing program is a common avenue.
+It’s not uncommon for those entering the field to start in practical nursing, such as an LVN role, to determine whether it’s a good fit, then advance to other roles like registered nursing.
 Again, becoming a registered nurse requires more training, additional examination for licensing, and added work responsibilities.

 Additional Resources